My family: an overview

 Famous relations of the recent past

-His daughter — my aunt Eirene, Baroness White of Rhymney — was a Labour peer and had a distinguished political career: for details see her obituary in The Guardian, The Telegraph and The Times, as well as the Wikipedia entry linked above (The Times also had a notice of death and later one of her memorial service).
-Gregynog Press produced a 30 page tribute to her; Cardiff University also had a tribute; and the National Library of Wales had a photo of when she was first elected.
+TJ's daughter Eirene was a Labour peer and had a distinguished political career: for details see Wikipedia, and her obituaries in The Guardian, The Telegraph and The Times (The Times also had a notice of death and later one of her memorial service).

 Funeral article